gunsh0tzz/upcycling-app/README.md

 # Reuse (an Upcycling App)

-An App for sharing upcycling ideas and improving sustainability
+An App for sharing upcycling ideas and improving sustainability.

 <details>
   <br/>